juanpc2018/-SOLVED-PulseAudio-audio-problem/README.md

 when you try to play a 48Khz file/stream/source, </br>
 PulseAudio Sample Rate Converter goes Crazy. </br>
 because PulseAudio does Not allow to Change Sample Rate to 48Khz, </br>
-activates a Software Sample Rate Converter, </br>
+activates a Software Sample.Rate.Converter, </br>
-but Default SRC, does Not work well going Down from a Higher SR file / source like 48Khz, 88.2Khz, 96Khz to 44.1Khz Hw output. </br>
+but Default SRC, does Not work well going from a Higher SR file / source like 48Khz, 88.2Khz, 96Khz down to 44.1Khz Hw output. </br>

-the proper way in theory is to change the USB interface Sample Rate internal clock to use the same Sample Rate required for the audio file, or a Higher Sample Rate *Oversampling. </br>
+the proper way is to change USB interface Sample Rate / internal clock to use the same Sample Rate required for the audio file, or a Higher Sample Rate *Oversampling. </br>

 if the file is 44.1Khz but the Sound interface is 48Khz, 88.2Khz 96Khz, SRC works Ok. </br>
 Pulse Audio Default Sample Rate works ok going Up,  </br>